 One-minute-or-less tracks?
 Check.
 Lo-fi recordings?
 Yep.
 Songs penned by guitarist Tobin Sprout?
 You betcha.
 While Class Clown doesnt come close to the highs of Alien Lanes or the vastly underrated Universal Truths and Cycles, it still riffs and rolls enough.
 The record has that special amount of DIY attitude that’s hard to disagree with, that extra beat of the heart that keeps pumping through the speakers.

 Pollard can still craft a tight track lasting under three minutes.
-Look no further than the spinning pinwheel pop of “Billy Wire”, a track that could fit comfortably on any record in the band’s archive (along with its lead-in, the fast and furious “Roll of the Dice, Kick in the Head).
+Look no further than the spinning pinwheel pop of Billy Wire, a track that could fit comfortably on any record in the bands archive (along with its lead-in, the fast and furious Roll of the Dice, Kick in the Head).
 Its slow build verse into the catchy chorus manages to call back to Game of Pricks with Kevin Fennells rat, tat-tat-tat-tat drumbeat.
-More modern sounds emerge from tracks “Jon the Croc”, with its wicked guitars courtesy of Sprout and Mitch Mitchell, and “Keep It in Motion”, with possibly the simplest lyrics you’ll ever memorize and a rhythm section straight out of Do the Collapse (different lineup, same result).
+More modern sounds emerge from tracks Jon the Croc, with its wicked guitars courtesy of Sprout and Mitch Mitchell, and Keep It in Motion, with possibly the simplest lyrics you’ll ever memorize and a rhythm section straight out of Do the Collapse (different lineup, same result).

-Sprout stole the show on Lets Go Eat the Factory with the paradise that is “Waves”, and while his contributions this go ‘round aren’t as strong overall, he does have the album’s “moment” once more.
-Before that, it must be said that the tracks Forever Until It Breaks” and “They and Them sit without stirring.
+Sprout stole the show on Lets Go Eat the Factory with the paradise that is Waves, and while his contributions this go round aren’t as strong overall, he does have the albums moment once more.
+Before that, it must be said that the tracks Forever Until It Breaks and They and Them sit without stirring.
 The band has made a career with songs that sound tossed off but still resonate.
 These two tracks in particular just sound tossed off, with plodding musical accompaniment.
 However, when Sprout digs deep into the jangly pop that flows in his veins, the results are much more satisfactory.
-There is a moment in Sprout’s “All of This Will Go when it happens.
+There is a moment in Sprouts All of This Will Go when it happens.
 Its difficult to pinpoint that exact moment with so many packed in such a neat, short track.
 Maybe its when the vocals converge to create that harmony at the end of the verse and into the chorus?
-The “tut-tut-tut bit?
+The tut-tut-tut bit?
 Those guitars?
 Those repeating guitar lines are so fucking good, that to substitute the words fucking good with any others would seem disingenuous.
 The guitars are so good, so simple, that one remembers why they fell in love with music in the first place.

 With high praise in the rearview, we cant avoid the damage ahead.
-Many of Pollard’s blink-and-you’ll-miss-‘em numbers aren’t as strong as weve come to expect from him.
-“Fighter Pilot” and “Worm with 7 Broken Hearts are much like Sprout’s failures on the album.
+Many of Pollards blink-and-youll-miss-em numbers arent as strong as weve come to expect from him.
+Fighter Pilot and Worm with 7 Broken Hearts are much like Sprouts failures on the album.
 The danger with these songs, no matter how long or short, is that they threaten to derail the album if they come up too frequently.
 While this debris does appear every once in a while, express lanes always seem to appear on the horizon.
-The title track features a harmony arrangement so uplifting that it owes more than a little to Brian Wilson, and the acoustic gems “Chain to the Moon” and “Fly Baby” could soothe those with the worst of road rage.
+The title track features a harmony arrangement so uplifting that it owes more than a little to Brian Wilson, and the acoustic gems Chain to the Moon and Fly Baby could soothe those with the worst of road rage.
 Ive now run out of car analogies.

 Class Clown Spots a UFO doesnt pretend to make any statements.
 It comes from a rock n roll band led by Robert Pollard.
 There is no need to dress it up; it wants to be left naked.
-There are lyrics in the Sprout-penned “Lost in Spaces” that best sum up the bands newest release: Im not sure what it means/But I like it,” or even “You make great things better/ From these things Ive never known/ Still me.
+There are lyrics in the Sprout-penned Lost in Spaces that best sum up the bands newest release: Im not sure what it means/But I like it, or even You make great things better/ From these things Ive never known/ Still me.
 This is still Guided by Voices.
 Just a band out of Dayton, Ohio.

-Essential Tracks: “Class Clown Spots a UFO”, “Billy Wire”, and “All of This Will Go
+Essential Tracks: Class Clown Spots a UFO, Billy Wire, and All of This Will Go